R0Xofficial/MyCatBot/README.md

 3. Set your environment in env.sh (use this command: **nano ~/catbot/env.sh**)

-4. To run bot use this command:
+4. To run bot use command:

 **cd ~/catbot && . ./env.sh && python catbot.py**

-If you want run test do this command
+If you want run test bot version use command:

 **cd ~/catbot && . ./env.sh && python catbot_test.py**